United Kingdom responses to the COVID-19 pandemic: Mobile phone apps

 On 4 May, a test version of the NHS's contact tracing app was released.
 The app was trialled on the Isle of Wight.

 Matthew Gould, CEO of NHSX, the government department responsible for the app, said the data would be accessible to other organisations for legitimate public health reasons, but could not list which.
 Faculty, a company linked to Cambridge Analytica and Palantir, also linked to Cambridge Analytica, worked on the app.
 The data collected would be handled according to the data access regulations and would be held in a centralised repository.
 Over 150 of the UK's security and privacy experts warned the app's data could be used by 'a bad actor (state, private sector, or hacker)' to spy on citizens.
 Fears were discussed by the House of Commons' Human Rights Select Committee about plans for the app to record user location data.
 Parliament's Joint Committee on Human Rights said the app should not be released without proper privacy protections.

 The Scottish government said they would not recommend the app until they could be confident it would work and would be secure.
 The functionality of the app was also questioned as the software's use of Bluetooth required the app to be constantly running, meaning users could not use other apps or lock their device if the app was to function efficiently.

 Digital inclusion advocates told the Culture, Media and Sport Committee in May that there was a digital divide with the app, with many people missing out due to not having access to the Internet or having poor IT skills.
 The advocates said that 64% of the population who had not used the Internet were over the age of 65, and that 63% of the population who did not know how to open an app were under the age of 65.
 It was reported by the Financial Times that a second app was in development using technology from Apple and Google.
 The digital skills advocacy group FutureDotNow is running a campaign to provide connectivity to excluded households.

 On 18 June, Health Secretary Matt Hancock announced development would switch to the Apple/Google system after admitting that Apple's restrictions on usage of Bluetooth prevented the app from working effectively.

-On 30 July 2020, the Northern Ireland Executive launched the StopCOVID NI app based on the Republic of Ireland app developed by Nearform which uses the Apple/Google Exposure Notification system.
+On 30 July 2020, the Northern Ireland Executive launched the StopCOVID NI app based on the Republic of Ireland app, and uses the Apple/Google Exposure Notification system.
 The app interoperates with the Republic of Ireland version of the app.

 The COVID Symptom Study app is an independent initiative led by Professor Tim Spector of King's College, London and endorsed by the Scottish, Irish and Northern Ireland governments but not the UK government.
 It was released on the App Store and Google Play on 24 March, and as of 18 September had 4,214,516 contributors who had downloaded the app.
 It shows the estimated current active infections by local council areas updated daily.